-minimum size limit is 27cm, with a daily bag limit of 5 of legal size.
+The minimum size limit is 27cm, with a daily bag limit of 5 of legal size.
 They can grow up to 70cm but most often you’ll be catching them between 25 and 35cm.

-Ep’s love structure so don’t be afraid to cast right into structure.
+Ep’s love structure so don’t be afraid to cast right into the structure.
 With surface lures mix up your retrieval techniques.
 Sometimes long paused are required, some of our best catches have come by just letting a surface lure sit on the surface.

-When bait fishing use a 2-4 kilo rod that’s around 7 foot in length.
+When bait fishing uses a 2-4 kilo rod that’s around 7 foot in length.
 Coupled with a 2500 size reel either a float or small running sinker to a swivel and very fine leader.

-Great locations to target them
+Great locations to target estuary perch EP’s

-Often EP’s are more active right on Dawn and Dusk then through the night.
+Often EP’s are more active right on dawn and dusk then through the night.
 During the day they will often seek shelter deep within the local structure.